 Stock water requirements

-Grazing animals get water from both the food ingested, and from direct drinking.
-The balance between these two will depend on the amount of water contained in the feed.
+Grazing animals get water from both food and drink.
+The balance between these two depends on the amount of water contained in the feed.

-The amount of water actually drunk by an animal each day can vary considerably throughout the year, and an annual average does not reflect this, even though it is a useful figure for overall planning.
+The amount of water drunk by an animal each day varies a lot throughout the year.
+An annual average does not reflect this variation — but the overall figures are useful for planning.

-Total daily water requirements of an animal will depend on:
+Total daily water requirements of your livestock depends on these animal factors: